nagaozen/gedit-tunnings/README.md

 gEdit Tunnings
 ==============

-gEdit tunnings holds my personal setup to make the editor work my way.
-Anyone interested in using gEdit for VBScript, Javascript, Python, Ruby, MSSQL, C# and others may check this repository for small tips and tricks.
+gEdit tunnings holds some personal setup to make the editor work my way.
+Anyone interested in using gEdit for VBScript, Javascript, Python, Ruby, MSSQL, C# etc may check this repository for small tips and tricks.

 Enable Menu Shortcut keys
 -------------------------